aebm/opentracing-workshop-copy/lab-05/README.md

 ![Import Petclinic Dashboard](/lab-05/images/img06a.png)

 We should now see a mostly empty dashboard!
 This is because we haven't taken many actions within our demo application.
 Head over to the Spring Petclinic app, create some owners and pets, update, create visits, etc. We'll begin to see the values in this dashboard reflect those actions (this is also preparing us for the next application, Jaeger).

+> The Spring Pet Clinic app can be loaded with your ingress ip: http://spc.INGRESS_IP.nip.io

 ![Custom Petclinic Dashboard](/lab-05/images/img06b.png)